Question: Does Centrify DirectControl support LDAP over SSL (LDAPS)?

 This is managed with the following Windows Group Policies:

-"Domain member: LDAP server signing requirements" set to Required
+"Domain controller: LDAP server signing requirements" set to Require signing.

 "Domain member: Digitally encrypt or sign secure channel data (always)" set to Enabled.